captmonk/azlb_bw_ps-script/README.md

 5. Run script with .\Check_AzLbBw.ps1
 6. Provide parameters as prompted:<br>
     a.
 Resource ID of LB you would like to pull bandwidth metrics for - can retrieve from Azure Portal by<br>
-    b. navigating to LB you want to retrieve for > Properties (under settings tab) > Resource ID > Copy to clipboard; right click on PS terminal to paste<br>
+    b.
+Navigating to LB you want to retrieve for > Properties (under settings tab) > Resource ID > Copy to clipboard; right click on PS terminal to paste<br>
     c.
 Start Time<br>
     d.
 End Time<br>
-    e. location you would like to save the JSON
+    e.
+Location you would like to save the JSON